nopnop2002/esp-idf-ftpServer/README.md

 - FAT file system on SDMMC peripheral SDCARD

 Besides this, the ESP32 supports the SPIFFS filesystem, but I don't use it because it can't handle directories.
-In addition, the ESP32 supports FAT FS on External Flash, but it's too small.

 # Using FAT file system on SPI peripheral SDCARD
 __Must be formatted with FAT32 before use__